 In planning your tour to see this spectacle, you can to pick the north Japan (Tohoku) to go in October or base your trip more to the south if you aim to travel in December.
 See our Autumn tours of Japan for some ideas

-Don’t forget to check out our blog on the best time to visit Japan in Autumn and things to do in Autumn
+Don’t forget to check out our blog on the best time to see the autumn leaves in Japan and things to do in Autumn

-When is Spring (Cherry Blossom time) in Japan?
+When is Spring (Cherry Blossom time) in Japan?– late March through April.

 Spring is the most famous time of the year in Japan